 Below are the three main courses you can do.
 Everyone needs to start at the beginning, so to do the Certificate III course, you need to have previously completed Cert II in Arboriculture.
 By the same token, to do the Diploma course, you need to have the first two under your belt.

-Certificate II – This will give you the basic skills to safely use a chainsaw, work safely on site and some basic pruning and tree felling techniques.
+Certificate II – This will give you the basic skills to safely use a chainsaw, work safely on-site and some basic pruning and tree felling techniques.
 This is perfect for someone wanting the basic skills to work as groundsmen for a tree services company.

 Certificate III – This is a big step up in your skill base from Cert II.
 You will learn climbing techniques and removing trees in confined spaces.
-You will gain a more in-depth knowledge of trees and how the function, identify pests and treat diseases.
+You will gain a more in-depth knowledge of trees and how they function, identify pests and treat diseases.
 This course is perfect for someone wanting to work independently in the tree service industry and run their own business.

 Diploma (Cert.
 V) – This is for the consulting arborist.
 This is less to do with tree pruning and removal and more to do with arborist reports, tree inspections, pests and disease, etc. This is very intensive and not for the faint-hearted.